-It's possible to ensure your customer data onboarding is a simple process with smart data uploaders.
-As the amount of ingested external data soars, using a self-serve data uploader is increasingly important because they help customers upload consistent, validated data that matches your system without saturating your engineering teams.
+It's possible to ensure your customer data onboarding is a simple process with smart CSV importers.
+As the amount of ingested external data soars, using a self-serve CSV importer is increasingly important, because they help customers upload consistent, validated data that matches your system without bogging down your engineering teams.

-Here's a look at common issues many companies run into during data onboarding and how you can improve your process with smart uploaders.
+Here's a look at common issues many companies run into during data onboarding and how you can improve your process with CSV importers.

 Customer Data Onboarding Challenges

 A survey by Dataversity found that more than 75% of companies "sometimes or often" have problems with their data onboarding process.
 This is alarming considering that 90% of respondents reported the need to transfer data from one system to another.